framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 A restore may not be performed onto the running system.
-Also the restore device must not be mounted.
+Also the restore device should not be mounted.
 This check prevents the accidental overwriting an active and otherwise used device.
-If usbmount is active, it must first be deactivated.
+If usbmount is active, it has to be first deactivated.

 Further actions:

-The restore device must be released with umount or usbmount must be deactivated.
+The restore device should be released with umount or usbmount must be deactivated.

 ### RBK0277E: Restore is not possible if 'usbmount' is installed.